-So you’re trying to decide on a wedding ring and looking for the right style.
-But with so many options and so much information out there, you’re getting a bit stuck.
+So, you’re shopping for a wedding ring and looking for the right style.
+But with so many designs and so much information out there, you’re getting a bit stuck.
 Luckily for you, we’ve assembled a guide to help you learn about the different wedding ring styles.
 With the right information, insights, and examples, we know you’ll find the perfect fit to fit your unique taste.
 But before we jump into it, let’s review exactly what a wedding ring is and why it’s categorized differently than an engagement ring.

-What’s the difference between your wedding and engagement rings?
+What’s the difference between wedding rings and engagement rings?

 What are the different styles of wedding rings?

-Although a solid gold wedding band used to be the norm, it’s much more common nowadays to get a wedding band that matches the style of your engagement ring, or one that enhances it, like a rose gold engagement ring.
-If you’re going for more of a traditional wedding ring, you’ll want to opt for a solid band that matches the color of your engagement ring or a pave band made of the same metal.
+Although a solid gold wedding band used to be the norm, today it’s much more common to get a wedding band that matches the style of your engagement ring (or one that enhances it), like a rose gold engagement ring.
+If you’re going for more of a traditional wedding ring, you’ll want to opt for a solid band that matches the color of your engagement ring, or a pavé band made of the same metal.
 Both of these options offer a sleek and classic look.
-If you want to mix things up, there are a few things you can do.
+And, if you want to mix things up, there are a few things you can do:

-- Get a wedding band style with filigree or other metalwork
+- Get a wedding band style with filigree or other popular metalwork

 - Mix and match your engagement ring metal color with your wedding ring color